KDE/kde-builder/doc/README.md

-# kdesrc-build Documentation
+# kde-builder Documentation

 If you're reading this, it's probably from Gitlab.
 Welcome!

 The documentation in this directory is split into two major categories:

 1. Documentation for end users.
-2. Documentation for kdesrc-build developers.
+2. Documentation for kde-builder developers.

 ## End User Documentation